-Use paid off debt payments for savings.
+2. Turn your paid off debt into savings.

 As you pay off debt, continue budgeting as if the debt were still in effect, but place the payment amount in savings.
 For example, if you pay off your car, put the amount of the car payment in savings each month.
 You could even consider this pre-payment for your next vehicle.
-When the time comes to replace your current auto, that savings account potentially would have enough for a substantial down payment, if not pay for the vehicle completely.
+When the time comes to replace your current ride, that savings account potentially would have enough for a substantial down payment, if not pay for the vehicle completely.
 And that saves you even more money in interest you don’t have to pay down the line.

 You can’t really figure out where to save until you know where your money goes.
 That’s why it helps to track your spending.
 Experts suggest keeping a spending journal.
 In addition, look at your checking and credit card accounts to see where your money has gone over the last couple pay periods.
 Review these at least monthly.

-Create a spending roadmap.
+4. Create a spending roadmap.

 Maybe you think of “budgeting” as a curse word.
 Shake that distasteful perception by realizing that a budget is just a roadmap — a tool to help you get where you’re going and stay on track.
 Just like your spend tracking, you can make your budget as simple or complex as you like.